 - Made mainly for recreational paddling

-The second boat in our best folding kayaks list is the Oru Kayak BeachLT.
+The second boat we will review is the Oru Kayak BeachLT.
 This origami kayak is the cheaper brother of BayST.

 There is no that much of a difference between the two kayaks.
 The cockpit of the BeachLT also has a length of 12 ft., but it is a little bit wider at 28 inches.
 It weighs 26 lbs.
 The maximum capacity of BeachLT is also 300 lbs.
 On the other hand, BeachLT provides a decent space to store your equipment.